dennybritz/nn-theano/README.md

 jupyter notebook .
 ```

-### Running on an GPU-optimized Amazon EC2
+### Running on an GPU-optimized Amazon EC2 instance

 Use an AWS GPU-optimized instance, for example `g2.2xlarge`.
-You can use the following commands to configure and Ubuntu machine:
+You can use the following commands to configure an Ubuntu machine:

 ```bash
 # Install build tools